avigail-hasida-healthy/hio-hio/workshop/001 setup.md

 npm install
 ```

-This installed all the project's dependency but also it created an `openapi.json` file for each of the services and the gateway, and regenerated the services' clients
+This installed all the project's dependency but also it created an `openapi.json` file for each of the services and the gateway, and regenerated the services clients

 Now, lets start with configuring the IDE.
 This will enable us to run all the services at once (two services and one gateway, to be precise...)